wayoxmedia/restomarket/README.md

-# PHP LAMP FOR DOCKER
+# TEMPLATE 1 - PHP + APACHE
-A simple Docker container to run php + Apache
+A simple Docker container to run php + Apache with some useful tools like composer, nodejs, npm, yarn, git, ssh and more.
+Used to build Template1.

-## PreRequisites
+## Pre-Requisites

 * git
 * ssh